 And even if you come up short on one nutrient, Glassman says eating real food rich in the desired vitamin or mineral is the best strategy.
 "You'll not only get the desired nutrient, but other nutrients in the food can help with absorption."

-If you are concerned that you might be deficient in some areas, a blood panel to measure micronutrient levels and biomarkers will provide a more accurate snapshot than an online questionnaire, says Harbstreet.
+If you are concerned that you might be deficient in some areas, a blood panel to measure micronutrient levels and biomarkers will provide a more accurate snapshot than an online questionnaire, Harbstreet says.
 Make an appointment with a registered dietitian to discuss your results and overall diet to determine where you might be falling short.